mongodb/mongo/src/mongo/db/repl/README.md

   longer than `catchUpTakeoverDelayMillis` (default 30 seconds), it will run for election.
 This behvarior is known as a **catchup takeover**.
 If primary catchup is taking too long, catchup takeover can help allow the replica set to accept writes sooner, since a more up-to-date node will not spend as much time (or any time) in catchup.
-See the "Transitioning to `PRIMARY`" section for further details on primary catchup.
+See the [Transitioning to `PRIMARY` section](https://github.com/mongodb/mongo/blob/master/src/mongo/db/repl/README.md#transitioning-to-primary) section for further details on primary catchup.
 * The `replSetStepUp` command can be run on an eligible node to cause it to run for election immediately.
 We don't expect users to call this command, but it is run internally for election